MUSLIM WITH A SMALL ‘M’

-I am a muslim with a simple, small ‘m.’
+I am a muslim with a simple small ‘m.’
 A muslim with a small ‘m,’ a lower case ‘m,’ means a person who submits his or her will to God.
 A Muslim with a capital M is the Muslim that we know that accepts the five pillars of Islam, accepts Muhammad as a prophet.
 I’m not denying that I do believe in the faith, the five pillars of Islam.
 I am a Muslim with a capital M. But I think my role in the world is better defined with a small ‘m.’
 I’m a person who can understand others, hopefully, who submit their will to God.
-So perhaps I would like them to understand that I’m a person who submits his will to God; trust God.
+So perhaps I would like them to understand that I’m a person who submits his will to God; trusts God.
+Yeah.
 And in God we trust.”

-I met Ahmed Al Mukhaini in Muscat, Oman where he works for the Omani legislature as head of research and IT.
+I met Ahmed Al Mukhaini in Muscat, Oman where he worked for the Omani legislature as head of research and IT.
 But Ahmed’s true role in the world is as an ambassador of peace between Islam and other religions, especially Christianity and Judaism.

 And the answer came that, “There is nowhere that can be confining to God,” and, “To follow my heart, to follow beauty, to follow light.”
 A sense of peace and light came over him that filled him with joy.

 To be with Ahmed Al Mukhaini is to be in the presence of joy for life and joy in being connected to the Divine.
 I have never met someone more enthusiastic for driving the idea that there is no stranger, and that God belongs to all of creation.